-Iran disagreement on show at US-EU meeting
+EU and US disagree on Iran and Israel

 EU foreign relations chief Federica Mogherini urged Washington to uphold the Iran nuclear non-proliferation deal after meeting US secretary of state Rex Tillerson in Brussels.

-She also urged Washington not to recognise Jerusalem as Israel's capital - a campaign promise by US president Donald Trump.
+She also urged it not to recognise Jerusalem as Israel's capital - a campaign promise of US president Donald Trump.

-"The Iran nuclear deal is a key strategic priority for European security but also for regional and global security," Mogherini said.
+"The Iran nuclear deal is a key strategic priority for European security, but also for regional and global security," Mogherini said.

 "Dismantling an agreement on nuclear issues that is working - as the International Atomic Energy Agency has certified nine times - would not put us in a better position to discuss all the rest on the country," she added.

-Mogherini also said "a way must be found, through negotiations, to resolve the status of Jerusalem as the future capital of both states", referring to Israel and Palestine.
+Mogherini said "a way must be found, through negotiations, to resolve the status of Jerusalem as the future capital of both states", referring to Israel and Palestine's conflict over the city.

 "We believe that any action that would undermine this effort must absolutely be avoided," she said.